neos/neos-development-collection/README.md

 ### HTML-Tags (Tags without Namespace)

 HTML-Tags are converted to `Neos.Fusion:Tag` Objects.
-All attributes are rendered as attributes and the content/children are rendered as fusion-array.
+The attributes `content`, `omitClosingTag` and `selfClosingTag` are rendered as attributes and the content/children are directly rendered as property names.
+All other attributes are rendered as tag-attributes.

 The following html:
 ```